Remixing Functionally Graded Structures: Data-Driven Topology Optimization with Multiclass Shape Blending: Methodology

 \subsubsection{Multiclass Shape Blending Scheme}

-Rather than using complex formulations, our proposed multiclass shape blending scheme is a combination of two simple techniques: (1) a weighted sum of basis classes based on cross dissolving, and (2) an activated union with the lower feasible bounds of each basis.
+Our proposed multiclass shape blending scheme is a combination of two simple techniques: (1) a weighted sum of basis classes based on cross dissolving, and (2) an activated union with the lower feasible bounds of each basis.
 The entire scheme is differentiable and efficient, which fits in well with gradient-based optimization algorithms.

 Crucial to our scheme are basis microstructure classes, which do not need to be mutually compatible.
-We denote the SDF representations of arbitrary basis classes as $\boldsymbol{\Phi}_d^B$ for $d={1,\dotsc,D}$, where the shapes $\boldsymbol{\Phi}_d^B$ and total number of classes $D$ can be defined by the user.
-Note that while we use truss-type bases in this section's figures as demonstration, our method is applicable to any set of classes.
+We denote the SDF representations of arbitrary basis classes as $\boldsymbol{\Phi}_d^B$ for $d=[1,D]$, where the shapes $\boldsymbol{\Phi}_d^B$ and total number of classes $D$ are defined by the user.
+Note that while we use truss-type bases in Figs.~\ref{fig:blend_demo_unit} and~\ref{fig:blend_demo} as demonstration, our method is applicable to any set of classes.

-Prior to blending, we normalize the $D$ basis classes so that they can be mixed fairly, and also find their lower feasible bounds.
+Prior to blending, we normalize the $D$ basis classes so that they can be mixed fairly and also find their lower feasible bounds.
 The following pre-processing steps only need to be performed once per set of bases: \begin{enumerate} \item Choose a common volume fraction, $v^*$, and find the representative SDF for each basis, $\boldsymbol{\Phi}_d^{*}=\boldsymbol{\Phi}_d^B+t_d^*$, such that it has $v^*$.
 We use the well-known bisection algorithm. \item Find the SDF of the lower feasible bound of each basis, $\boldsymbol{\Phi}_d^{L} = \boldsymbol{\Phi}_d^B+t_d^{L}$, using any desired feasibility metric.
 In this work, we set a minimum feature size of $4$ pixels for a $50 \times 50$ microstructure. \end{enumerate}

 After this one-time process, we can use $\boldsymbol{\Phi}_d^{*}$ and $\boldsymbol{\Phi}_d^{L}$ repeatedly for our proposed multiclass blending.
 The first step of the scheme is based on cross dissolving~\citep{Rohra2019imagemorph}, which can be simply defined as a linear interpolation between the source and target geometries.
 This can induce a double exposure effect where traces of both shapes co-exist in the blended result.
 While that causes unnatural morphing of, e.g., human faces, it organically achieves connected transitions between neighboring microstructures.